-Following market research and stakeholder workshops, we repositioned the way Trees for Cities talk about themselves with a new strapline, mission statement and tone of voice guidelines; shifting their messaging to focus on the lasting impact they have while retaining the character of their organisation as being hands-on and inclusive.
+Following initial market research and stakeholder workshops, we repositioned the way Trees for Cities talk about themselves with a new strapline, mission statement and tone of voice guidelines; shifting their messaging to focus on the lasting impact they have while retaining the character of their organisation as being hands-on and inclusive.

 Early visual explorations clarified that while trees are indeed the vehicle for change, the core positioning is actually about people; community, education, well-being.
 Aligned to this insight, a hand crafted route was created and developed.

 A hand-drawn typeface was created in both stencil and solid weights which was then digitised and used as the basis of the visual identity.
 The urban feel serves to anchor the whole identity in an ownable, bespoke asset that Trees for Cities can use freely across all their materials.

 The new logo uses the typeface, and reinforces the idea of people and community being strengthened by the environmental work of the charity.

 Despite our humble beginnings, Trees for Cities has real impact in the neighbourhoods in which we operate.
 Parks, streets, schools and housing estates across the UK are all healthier communities thanks to the work of our volunteers.
 We now have a brand which truly reflects this impact and we couldn’t be happier with the results.